 This awesome region of the world presents many wonders for visitors to enjoy.
 These remarkable islands present a low, tidal coast towards the unique sea.
 Surprisingly, the supremely fabulous site is always changing its underlying physical characteristics.

 That’s because of the actions of steadily ongoing natural processes.
 These include the continual actions of the impact of waves and currents.
 These actions, serving the function of carrying away sediment, continue to change the layout of the many islands even today.

 In addition to all of this, the amazing Wadden Sea holds yet another surprise for those who sincerely appreciate Nature.
 This statement of fact holds true because the breathtaking site also serves as one of the most important areas for migratory birds in the world.

 Wadden Sea Location and Fauna

-In addition, countless harbor porpoises, gray seals, and the white-beaked dolphin call the region home.
+The waters of this magnificent site themselves also serve as home to a huge number of native species.
+Countless harbor porpoises, gray seals, and the white-beaked dolphin call the region home.
 Two species of whales even once inhabited the region, but no longer.